Save money and go green this school year by packing waste-free lunches. It’s not as hard as you think!

-While I was homeschooled for most of my schooling, I did attend public school the first few years.
+While I was homeschooled for most of my schooling, I did attend public school for the first few years.
 I still remember lunch and all of the waste and at least at that time most kids had reusable lunch boxes.
-My mom did packed my lunches in mostly reusable containers but most didn’t.
+My mom did pack my lunches in mostly reusable containers but most didn’t.

 The amount of waste created by school lunches is shocking, around 67 pounds per year, per child.
 That’s a lot of trash and a lot of wasted money.
-Buying plastic bags, paper napkins, single serving sized items, and all of the other disposable items really adds up in cost as well.
+Buying plastic bags, paper napkins, single serving sized items, and all of the other disposable items really add up in cost as well.

 Another scary fact about packing lunches is that some of the products many people use contain harmful ingredients, possibly even lead.
-The good news is it isn’t that hard or time consuming to pack waste-free lunches.
-As with most things it’s just about getting into the habit and being organized.
+The good news is it isn’t that hard or time-consuming to pack waste-free lunches.
+As with most things, it’s just about getting into the habit and being organized.
 I’ve put together some of my favorite picks for waste-free lunches to help get you started.

 When looking at lunch boxes be sure to avoid PVC and look for one that is “phthalate-free.”
 PVC can contain harmful things like lead and phthalates which are endocrine disruptors.

 Cloth napkins are a really easy switch.
 There are a ton of options out there.
 I recommend picking smaller ones for lunches so they don’t take up too much room.

 Stainless steel and cloth are my favorite options for waste-free lunch food containers.
 Glass is great but heavy and of course breakable.
 Sticking with stainless steel or cloth is safer and lighter.
 It’s best to also avoid plastic, even BPA-free plastic.
 Plastic can contain endocrine disruptors and new research is showing that BPA-free plastic may not be better.